algae-elbaum/birthday_wishes_drchrono/README.md

 Currently being hosted (intermittently) on [birthday-wishes.herokuapp.com/](https://birthday-wishes.herokuapp.com/)

+(Note: The Heroku app will not actually send the birthday messages.
+Scaling the number of worker processes to be greater than 0 made Heroku ask for my credit card number, which I was not willing to give for this project.
+A dev instance, on the other hand, will send the emails)

 To set up your own instance of this, you will need to run your own database and configure the app to use it.
 It is currently configured to use postgresql.